Pucon Whitewater Kayak Related Services Summary

 What can I expect my first day?

-You will show up to Pucon Kayak Hostel and get outfitted with gear and a kayak.
-We’ll match you up with an instructor based on your goals and level of experience.
-Your instructor will explain all of your equipment to you and as you load up for your first destination, you’ll discuss some fundamentals of kayaking.
+You will show up to PKR and get outfitted with gear and a kayak.
+We’ll match you with an instructor based on your goals and level of experience.
+Your instructor will explain your equipment to you and as you load up for your first destination, you’ll discuss some fundamentals of kayaking.
 You will either head to the hot springs or lake, where you’ll unload and put on your gear.
 After a brief safety overview, you will get to sit in your kayak, learn how to swim out of your kayak (in case you flip or capsize), and practice paddling around.
 Once you’re comfortable, feel stable and balanced, and can somewhat accurately steer your kayak in a specific direction, you can move on to the next step.
 Depending on the length of your lesson and your personal goals – you may begin learning how to roll at this stage.
 Alternately, you may opt to take your lesson to the river and have your go at kayaking on moving water.

 Is kayaking safe?

 Yes.
 We know you see all of those extreme photos.
 Too bad teaching doesn’t make the highlight reel.
-First and foremost, Pucon Kayak Hostel takes every precaution possible.
+First and foremost, Pucon Kayak Retreat takes every precaution possible.
 Your instructor will go over basic safety protocol with you before you ever touch the water.
 When it’s warm, we work in pools suited for swimming and when it’s cold, our lessons start out in a hot spring.
 You’ll use top quality equipment, have a professional instructor, and walk away from your first class with a solid understanding of water safety.
 Did you know that, in general, kayakers see less injuries than soccer, biking, snowboarding, and skateboarding?
 It’s also safer than mountaineering, canyoneering, and rock climbing.